Hanoi (novel): Plot summary

 Carter learns that the secondary capsule contains an array of small steel balls containing Metaplast - a type of radioactive explosive that will be jettisoned to create an orbiting minefield.
 The group's first target is Petrovsk I - a Russian space mission - scheduled to launch in the next few days.
 In this way, Krutch intends to blackmail Russia and America by jeopardizing the safety of all future space missions unless his demands are met.

 Krutch and scientists Wulff and Wiesner do not entirely trust Burgdorf and keep him under close surveillance.
 Ilse Benz (Wiesner's step-daughter) and Lin Suy are used to try to trap Carter into revealing himself as an imposter.

 As the rocket assembly nears completion Carter tries to sabotage the launch.
 He sends a coded message to the Green Berets to attack the base.
 Carter kills all the off duty guards in their barracks by gassing them with Pierre – the poison gas bomb.
 Then he dupes many of the remaining guards into accepting exploding cigars primed to explode within 90 seconds.
 With a 10,000-watt laser pistol (smuggled into the camp disguised as one half of a pair of binoculars) Carter breaks into the ammunition store and plants bombs.
 However, Carter is unable to damage the missile itself or the Metaplast which is held in an armored vault prior to loading into the rocket.
 Instead he single-handedly destroys the rocket command center.
 The Green Berets arrive to destroy the rocket and the Metaplast.
 Wiesner, Ilse Benz and Lin Suy are captured and taken to the US for debriefing.

-After the mission is complete Carter makes love to Ilse Benz in his New York City apartment.
+After the mission is complete Carter has sex with Ilse Benz in his New York City apartment.